FAQ

 Where can I park?

-Can the tour be privately chartered for a group?
+Can the immersive tour be privately chartered for a group?

 What should I bring?

-Weather-appropriate clothing (a windbreaker is sensible in any season), closed and non-slip shoes.
+Weather-appropriate clothing (a windbreaker is sensible in any season), closed and comfortable shoes.
 No bulky luggage.
-A camera if you wish: the maritime reading of the remains is worth remembering.
+A camera if you wish: the view from the water is worth the picture.

 Is the commentary available in German?